Participants at Karura Forest During the Rooted and Rising Convening in Nairobi.

 Climate change is not only an environmental crisis—it is a justice issue.
 Its impacts are felt most acutely by communities already facing inequality, conflict, and displacement, particularly in the Global South.
 Women and feminist movements are often at the forefront of responding to these challenges: protecting land and water, defending community rights, restoring ecosystems, and building peace.

-Rooted & Rising will center these realities and amplify the leadership of women who are advancing climate justice and peace in diverse ways—through advocacy and storytelling, community organizing and policy work, creative expression and research, sustainable energy initiatives, and efforts to protect ecosystems, livelihoods, and human rights.
+Rooted & Rising centered these realities and amplified the leadership of women who are advancing climate justice and peace in diverse ways—through advocacy and storytelling, community organizing and policy work, creative expression and research, sustainable energy initiatives, and efforts to protect ecosystems, livelihoods, and human rights.

-The convening will create space for dialogue, skill-building, reflection, and solidarity, connecting lived experience with global advocacy and movement-building.
+The convening created space for dialogue, skill-building, reflection, and solidarity, connecting lived experience with global advocacy and movement-building.

 Sister-to-Sister Leaders at the Heart of the Convening